-If you suffer from premature ejaculation, and you want to do something about it, have a look at our companion website Staying Power - End Premature Ejaculation Now!
 With some simple and extremely effective ejaculation control techniques, you'll soon develop what we call "ejaculation mastery" - complete control over the timing of your ejaculation.
 With the ability to choose when you ejaculate during sex, you can not only impress your partner but also give her complete sexual satisfaction.

 Tantric sex and multiple orgasms

 There are several ways to have an orgasm without an ejaculation.

 The first is to forcefully contract the muscles around your prostate, which stops your ejaculation.
 If timed wrongly, this will lead to semen being forced up into the bladder.
 There isn't anything harmful about this, but this is not something that enhances pleasure.

 If timed correctly, this technique can allow the man to hover on the brink of orgasm for a long time before he finally comes, and is said to produce intense orgasms.

 The next technique is to carry on thrusting in your partner after you have ejaculated.
 I have tried this, and while my glans is initially a bit sensitive after I have ejaculated, if I keep thrusting, my orgasm continues for several minutes.

 Tantric Sex is about enhancing sexual energy flow through the body.
 Such energy flow activates the orgasmic responses of the body quite independently of the ejaculatory reflex.
 Tantra depends on high arousal and extended foreplay.

 Some men do not shoot at all; they just dribble out at the moment of orgasm.
 This depends on the power and fitness of the muscles responsible for orgasm.
 You can actually strengthen these muscles, with the result that your ejaculation goes further and the sensations are much stronger.